donbing/Bitbot/docs/features.md

 **In order** that users leave glowing reviews
 **I want** bit bot to show a nice welcome screen before first power on
 **So that** users feel their device is personalised to them
- - *scenario:* `bitbot shows a personaliused message and bingsbots logo before first powering up`
+ - *Scenario:* `bitbot shows a personaliused message and bingsbots logo before first powering up`

-## 💡 Make chart styles editable in the config-server
->**AS** Marketing
-**In order** we can advertise bit bot as 'infinately customisable' **I want** users to be able to edit the matplot lib style sheets
-**So that** they can personalise their chart to their own tastes
- - *scenario:* `The config editor allows direct editing of existing MPL style sheet files`
- - *scenario:* `The config editor allows new MPL style sheets to be added, and referenced in the config.ini`

-## 💡 Support muiltiple chart plots on one display
->**AS** Marketing
-**In order** to appeal to a broad user-base
-**I want** multiple charts to be displayed on one screen
-**So that** that people can accurately track multiple currencies with one device
- - *scenario:* `two currencies may be added to config, and both have charts displayed on-screen`